Civilization (album)

 Civilization is the twelfth full-length studio album by Vancouver industrial band Front Line Assembly, released on January 20, 2004 through Metropolis.
 The album was produced by band founder Bill Leeb and returning member Rhys Fulber, who had departed in 1996.
 Civilization has been described by reviewers as being a more stylistically diverse and relaxed album compared to the band's previous releases.

+Production

+The album was produced and mixed digitally in a large part with the digital audio workstation software Pro Tools.
+Leeb and Fulber collaborated on site in Vancouver and remotely with Fulber residing in Los Angeles.

+Style and themes

+Leeb considered the sound of the album "in some ways old-school", although produced with cutting-edge technology, saying, "I don't think we took any big leaps of faith as far as trying to do something that we never represented, so if you like the way Front Line ever sounded then I think you will really like the record a lot. [...]
+We just got together and did it the way we used to."

+Leeb acknowledged the nihilistic theme of the album: "I'm still down on the world. [...]
+It’s hard to sometimes just really be positive about things."

 Release

 Copy protection

 Promotional copies of the album came with copy protection.
 Metropolis called it "an experimental run" and emphasized that the sales copies were delivered as regular CDs without protection.

 Album errors

 Metropolis mislabeled the back cover track listing of Civilization on at least three separate occasions.
 The errors included swapped song titles, missing the song "Parasite" and excluding the "Dissident" page in the booklet.
 These numerous errors led to rumors that Metropolis was releasing special edition copies of the album, all of which were false.
 While the track listing found on the back cover was incorrect, the liner notes still presented all the songs in the correct order, excluding copies with the missing "Dissident" page.